-The budget figure is based on 2020/21 activity levels using the contribution rate as stipulated by the actuary plus a 2.5% to reflect the pay award for 2022/23.
-The Fund is in surplus and there is an overall reduction of some 4% in respect of employers' contribution hence contribution value for 2022/23 is less.
+The budget figure is based on 2021/22 activity levels using the contribution rate as stipulated by the actuary plus a 2.5% to reflect the pay award for 2022/23.

 b) Transfer Values In

 The level of transfers of staff in and out of the fund is not subject to control by the Council.
 Transfer values vary significantly depending on length of service, salary and can be either payable or receivable by the authority.
 It is not possible to make reliable forecasts of the financial effect of transfer activity.